pksilen/vitja-service/README.md

         ...Password
     }
 - @Documentation annotation for service, function and type properties
+- Move order delivery status to shopping cart item
+- Possible to delete shopping cart item from order if it is not yet delivered
 - Handle exclude response fields in getProjection and createResultMaps
 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)